List of tallest buildings in Melbourne: Precincts

-South Yarra, St Kilda Road (a locality adjacent to the City Centre), the inner-city suburbs Carlton, and Docklands each comprise a skyscraper.
-Other inner-city suburbs, such as Port Melbourne and South Melbourne each have skyscrapers in proposed or approved stages of development.
+South Yarra, St Kilda Road (a locality adjacent to the CBD) and each contain one skyscraper.
+Other inner-city suburbs such as Port Melbourne, South Melbourne and each have skyscrapers in proposed or approved stages of development.

 Functions

-Most of Melbourne's skyscrapers constructed by the 1990s were built for commercial purposes—specifically, used as offices.
-Exceptions to this, include the mixed-use building Sofitel Hotel (1980) on Collins Place, and the all-hotel Crown Towers (1997) in Southbank.
-2005 ushered in the first residential skyscrapers in Melbourne, with two built that year.
-By 2010, 72% of skyscrapers built in Melbourne were of commercial use, 12% residential, 12% mixed-use, and 4% hotel.
-The trend towards residential skyscrapers has continued significantly; in 2015, 58% of skyscrapers present within the city were of commercial use, 26% residential, 13% mixed-use and 3% hotel.
-These figures are set to change dramatically by 2020; when factoring those buildings still under-construction (but to be completed by 2020), 44% of the city's skyscrapers will be of residential use, 35% commercial, 18% mixed-use, 2% hotel, and 2% government.
+Most of Melbourne's skyscrapers constructed by the 1990s were built for commercial purposes – specifically, used as offices, with 88% being designated as office space.
+Exceptions to this include the mixed-use building Sofitel Hotel (1980) on Collins Place, and the all-hotel Crown Towers (1997) in Southbank.
+Melbourne's first residential skyscrapers were constructed in 2005, with two built that year.
+By 2010, 72% of skyscrapers built in Melbourne were of commercial use, 12% residential, 12% mixed-use and 4% hotel.
+The trend towards residential skyscrapers has continued significantly; in 2015, 58% of skyscrapers within the city were of commercial use, 26% residential, 13% mixed-use and 3% hotel.
+These figures were set to change dramatically by 2020; when factoring the buildings that were still under construction (but to be completed by 2020), 44% of the city's skyscrapers were to be of residential use, 35% commercial, 18% mixed-use, 2% hotel and 2% government.

 Tallest buildings

-The skyline of Melbourne city as viewed from Williamstown in January 2020.
-Prominent skyscrapers visible in this image include West Side Place Towers A and B (then-under construction), far left; Aurora Melbourne Central, Premier Tower (then-under construction), Bourke Place, and 568 Collins Street, left of centre; the Rialto Towers, centre; 120 Collins Street, 101 Collins Street, Freshwater Place North, Prima Pearl, Eureka Tower, and Australia 108 (then-under construction); and Melbourne Square Tower 1 (then-under construction).
+The skyline of Melbourne city as viewed from in January 2020.
+Prominent skyscrapers visible in this image include West Side Place towers A and B (then under construction); far left: Aurora Melbourne Central, Premier Tower (then under construction), Bourke Place and 568 Collins Street; left of centre: the Rialto Towers; centre: 120 Collins Street, 101 Collins Street, Freshwater Place North, Prima Pearl, Eureka Tower, Australia 108 (then under construction) and Melbourne Square Tower 1 (then under construction).

 Overall

-Melbourne has 77 skyscrapers completed or topped out within the city, which stand at least 150 m tall, based on standard height measurement.
+As of 2026, Melbourne has 79 skyscrapers completed or topped out, comprising the 24th-tallest skyline in the world and tallest in Oceania.
+These skyscrapers are defined as standing at least 150 m tall based on height measurement used by the Council on Vertical Urbanism.
 Such measurement includes spires and architectural details, but does not include antenna masts.
 An equal sign (=) following a rank indicates the same height between two or more buildings.
 An asterisk (*) indicates that the building is still under construction, but has topped out.
 The "built" column indicates the year in which a building was completed.